brevzin/cpp_proposals/3294_code_injection/code-injection.md

 There is a lot of code on the right (especially compared to the left), but the transformation is *purely* mechanical.
 It is so mechanical, in fact, that it lends itself very nicely to precisely the kind of code injection being proposed in this paper.

 You can find the implementation [here](https://godbolt.org/z/8hqTPhje4).
 Note that the current implementation uses `namespace_inject` to produce the entire template specialization of `Dyn`.
-We hope to not have to require that approach, but at the moment EDG cannot inject nested types in a class template.
+We hope to not have to require that approach, but at the moment EDG cannot inject nested type defintions in a class template.
 It's a healthy amount of code, but it's actually fairly straightforward.

 ## Logging Vector: Cloning a Type